thebrankoo/prfls/README.md

 - Profiles are presented using UITableView
 - Diffable datasource for smooth showing of a freshly loaded page
 - Unit test covering data fetching, passing and validity
-- No use of external libraries and frameworks since the app is small and everything can be handeled without hussle
+- No use of external libraries and frameworks since the app is small and everything can be handeled without hustle
     - If needed I would use cocoapods with:
         - Alamofire for url requests
         - CocoaLumberjack for log levels